Tito–Stalin split: Third letter and Cominform Resolution

 On 19 May, Tito received an invitation for the Yugoslav delegation to attend a Cominform meeting to discuss the situation concerning the KPJ.
-However, the KPJ's central committee rejected the invitation the next day.
+However, the KPJ Central Committee rejected the invitation the next day.
 Stalin then sent his third letter, now addressed to Tito and Hebrang, stating that failure to speak on behalf of the KPJ before the Cominform would amount to a tacit admission of guilt.
 On 19 June, the KPJ received a formal invitation to attend the Cominform meeting in Bucharest two days later.
 The KPJ leadership informed the Cominform that they would not send any delegates.

 The Cominform published its Resolution on the KPJ on 28 June exposing the conflict and criticising the KPJ for anti-Sovietism and ideological errors, lack of democracy in the party, and an inability to accept criticism.
 Moreover, the Cominform accused the KPJ of opposing the parties within the organisation, splitting from the united socialist front, betraying international solidarity of the working people, and assuming a nationalist posture.
 Finally, the KPJ was declared outside the Cominform.
 The resolution claimed there were "healthy" members of the KPJ whose loyalty would be measured by their readiness to overthrow Tito and his leadership—expecting this to be achieved solely because of Stalin's charisma.
 Stalin expected the KPJ to back down, sacrifice the "dubious Marxists", and realign itself with him.